-The city is situated on the north coast of the Gulf of Finland and faces the Baltic Sea.
-Your Helsinki vacation is guaranteed to be filled with picturesque sea-facing landscapes.
+The city sits on the northern coast of the Gulf of Finland and overlooks the Baltic Sea.
+Your Helsinki vacation will undoubtedly feature picturesque sea-facing landscapes.

-What makes the city stand apart from the rest is its intricately mixed architecture with Scandinavian, modernist, and Art nouveau styles.
-Other than that, the colorful seasons appear beautiful no matter the period you choose to go.
+The intricately mixed architecture with Scandinavian, modernist, and Art Nouveau styles is what sets the city apart from the rest.
+Other than that, the colourful seasons appear beautiful no matter what period you choose to visit.

-Helsinki can be easily explored on foot where you can experience joy in finding hidden gems.
-Several walking tours are conducted in the city, ranging from free, private, or self-guided tours.
+You can easily explore Helsinki on foot and experience joy in finding hidden gems.
+The city offers several walking tours, ranging from free to private or self-guided tours.
 Not only will you get up close to various tourist attractions, but you can also closely observe Helsinki’s culture.

 Here are six places you need to see during a Helsinki walking tour:

 The Market Square is located in central Helsinki and is one of the best-known outdoor markets in Northern Europe.
 Travellers visiting the old town usually make their first stop here.
 It borders the vast Baltic Sea and occupies a 19th-century building.